 New York, NY

 At Pathgather, we believe that learning *matters* and that modern companies can't afford to provide the same tired, low-quality experiences they've been using for the last few decades.
-Our enterprise learning platform is used by some of the largest companies in the world like Qualcomm, Walmart, and Twitter to help their employees find great learning content from any source, share knowledge with their peers, and track their progress towards career goals - and we've wrapped it all up into an experience that employees actually love to use.
+Our enterprise talent development platform is used by some of the largest companies in the world like HP, Visa and Qualcomm to help their employees find great learning content from any source, share knowledge with their peers, and track their progress towards career goals - and we've wrapped it all up into an experience that employees actually love to use.

 We're growing in a big way and are looking for experienced engineers to join our backend team to help make enterprise learning better.
-Our backend platform uses modern technologies like GraphQL, Postgres, Sequel, Elasticsearch, Redis, and many more, all tied together by our meticulously tested Ruby code.
-We've built an expressive GraphQL API that allows our frontend engineers to request exactly the data they need, freeing the backend team up to focus on building logic, not views!
-As a Backend Engineer, you'll spend your time be working on our platform, integrations, API development, and much more - and will be responsible for everything from architecture through implementation and testing.
+As a Backend Engineer, you'll spend your time by working on our Ruby platform, crafting our GraphQL API, managing our PostgreSQL database, writing new integrations, and much more - and will be responsible for everything from architecture through implementation and testing.

-- You're interested in using technologies like GraphQL, Redis, Postgres to build flexible, reliable systems
+- You're interested in using technologies like GraphQL, Redis, and Elasticsearch to build flexible, reliable systems

 - You enjoy figuring out how to integrate with APIs in clean and reusable ways